insooth/insooth.github.io/selective-argument-application.md

 &mdash; where `l` can be either a generic lambda expression or a function object with the signature `auto (auto&&)`.
 Action `l` forwards  the received input value (result of the `f` application) transparently to `g`).
 Extra work performed by `l` includes "recording" of the value that is forwarded.
 Recording means here storing a value in the external container (like logger stream) for later processing.

-Let's design an interceptor that records values of the _selected_ arguments passed to any action transparently, then applies that action to the arguments, and eventually passes the result value to the next action.
+Let's design an interceptor that records values of the _selected_ arguments passed to any action transparently, then applies that action to the captured arguments, and eventually passes the result value to the next action.

 ## Application